mtsanovv/ShootThis-Web/README.md

 3. You may have to configure some parameters (i.e. database details and recaptcha keys) in the file register.php.
 4. The mail verfication script may not work when it's requested from a location that's behind proxy/CDN and thus break down the register.php file.
 You may want to configure your web server to serve that script directly. **When you do so, you need to configure $mailValidatorHost, by default it is $_SERVER['HTTP_HOST'].
 The mail validator script could have some unexpected behavior when requested using https protocol, so http may only be used.
 Since that's an inside page, it's perfectly fine.**
 5. In order for the registration script to work, you need to import the shootthis.sql file in your SQL server. **Please note that this file was created by MariaDB, a fork of MySQL.
 This has not been tested with other engines and it may not work with some.**
-6. You may have to edit the config.xml file to match the backend login server IP and port.
+6. You may have to edit the config.xml file to match the backend login server(s) IP and port.
 7. In order to have everything operational, you need to set up servers in the servers table in the database.

 ## About the SQL file included